zeroc-ice/freeze/cpp/BuildInstructionsMacOS.md

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.

-## Running the Demos

-Before running a demo, make sure you've configured your environment to use Ice as described in the [release notes][4].

-Refer to the README file in each demo directory for usage instructions.

 ## Installing a C++ Source Build